How To Prepare Your Chicken Coop For Winter

 Step #5.
 Rinse your chicken coop out.

-Once you have the inside of your chicken coop scrubbed and disinfected, grab your hose once again and give it a thorough rinse.
-Be sure to get the floors, corners, ceiling, walls, vents, and door frame.
-At this point, you should notice a big improvement in the smell.
-A good sign you are doing a thorough job.
+Once you have the inside of your chicken coop scrubbed and disinfected, grab your hose and spray things down to thoroughly rinse.
+Start high and work your way down to the floor rinsing the corners, ceiling, walls, vents, and door frames.
+At this point, you should notice a big improvement in the smell—a good sign you are doing a thorough job.

-If you do not have drains inside of your chicken coop to help with the excess water then you can use the broom to push the excess water out the door.
+If you do not have drains inside your chicken coop to help with the excess water, then you can use the broom to push the excess water out the door.

 Step #6 Let it all dry.

-Hopefully, you have a place for your flock to hang out until things dry up.
+Hopefully, you have a place for your flock to hang out until things inside the coop.
 I just let my gals roam in the garden while we are working to clean out and disinfect their chicken coop.
-I like to give them access to the old bedding I removed so they can work it into the compost bin or the garden.
+I like to put the soiled bedding from the coop in a section of our garden and let the flock scratch through it working it into the ground.
+This is a great way to jump-start composting of the bedding that will help your garden soil improve before spring planting.

 chickens scratching in dirt